 Coffee Production Process

 Picking & Sorting

-The coffee is hand picked by the farmers and their families.
-After delivering the coffee to the wet mill the good coffee cherries are separated from the inferior ones by hand sorting and they are delivered in separate cherry hoppers.
+The coffee cherries are typically hand picked by the farmers and their family members.
+After delivering the coffee cherries to the wet mill the good coffee cherries are separated from the inferior ones by hand sorting and they are delivered in separate cherry hoppers.

 Depulping, Fermenting & Washing

-The cherries are depulped and graded by using an old disc de-pulper that uses water and gravity to sort dense beans from less dense beans.
+The cherries are depulped and graded by using an old Aagard disc de-pulper that uses water and gravity to sort dense beans from less dense beans.
 Coffee of different grades are moved to separate fermentation tanks where the parchment coffee, with it’s mucilage still on, is dry fermented for about 12-16 hours over night.
 After fermentation the coffee is washed in clean water and graded once again by gravity.
 The more dense beans are dried separately from the beans with lower density and inferior quality.